tmanolis/ft_transcendence/backend/README.md

 Copy the .crt and .key files into docker containers.
 Use 'fs' package to read the file and add httpsOptions into main.ts.

+## Testing
+1. add dependencies into "imports", and "providers" in the ".spec.ts" file.